shred/acme4j/src/site/markdown/challenge/tls-alpn-01.md

 byte[] acmeValidationV1 = challenge.getAcmeValidationV1();
 ```

 You need to create a self-signed certificate with the domain to be validated set as the only _Subject Alternative Name_.
-The `acmeValidationV1` must be set as octet string extension with the object id `1.3.6.1.5.5.7.1.30.1`.
+The `acmeValidationV1` must be set as DER encoded `OCTET STRING` extension with the object id `1.3.6.1.5.5.7.1.30.1`.
 It is required to set this extension as critical.

 After that, configure your web server so it will use this certificate on an incoming TLS request having the SNI `subject` and the ALPN protocol `acme-tls/1`.